Tesla phantom braking explained: HW3 vs HW4 triggers, settings to change, NHTSA status (2026)

 What to change in settings

-- Autopilot → Speed Assist → off "Speed Limit Warning" — minor, but cuts highway noise and prevents reflex sign-based decisions.
+- Autopilot → Speed Assist → off "Speed Limit Warning" — minor, but cuts highway noise.
+It's a purely informational warning — it doesn't affect cruise behavior.

-- Autopilot → Cruise Following Distance — set to 2–3 (or 4 in heavy traffic).
+- Autopilot → Cruise Following Distance — set to 4–7 (the owner consensus on TMC/Reddit).
 Closer distance = more reactions to a neighbor's wheels = more reasons for a phantom.

 - Autopilot → Lane Departure Avoidance → Off for highways with poor markings (winter/rain).
 Autopilot "corrects" less and panics less often.